Strategy Synthesis in POMDPs via Game-Based Abstractions: Discussion

 Our method can be generalized to POMDPs for other settings.
 We use the original problem statement on the graph only to motivate the correctness.
 The abstraction can be lifted (as indicated by Def.~\ref{def:abstract_pg}), for refinement, however, a more refined argument for correctness is necessary.

-The proposed construction of the PG is straightforward and currently realized without constructing the POMDP first.
-This simplifies the implementation of the refinement, but mapping the scheduler on the POMDP is currently not supported.
-Improved tool support thus should yield better results (cf. the $(p+\tau)$-safety in Fig.~\ref{fig:scheme}) without changing the method.
+The proposed PG construction is straightforward and currently realized without constructing the POMDP first.
+This approach simplifies the implementation of the refinement, as for large grids the POMDP can be considerably larger than the abstraction.
+If the POMDP is small enough to handle, we can build it, too, and map the strategy from the abstraction to the original model to obtain the precise safety probability (cf.\ the $(p+\tau)$-safety in Fig.~\ref{fig:scheme}).